global-education-monitoring-report/wide2020/README.md

 ## Example

-The main function is widetable and have five arguments:
+The main function, `widetable`, has four mandatory arguments:

 - source: indicates which source must use ('dhs','mics' or 'both').
 The option 'both' includes the other two.
 - step: indicates which process must run ('read', 'clean', 'calculate', 'summarize' or 'all').
 The option 'all' includes all the above.
 - data_path: indicates the raw data folder path.
 - output_path: indicates the output table folder path.
-- nf: default value is 300.
-With this value all MICS and DHS files are read.
-To test the function it is recommended to use a value lower than 50.

 Defining the folder path, it is recommended to use slash (/) as separator instead of backslash (\\), regardless of the operating system.
 You can write the paths directly in the function or previously create a local macro: